d3/d3-force/README.md

 #### Centering

 The centering force translates nodes uniformly so that the mean position of all nodes (the center of mass if all nodes have equal weight) is at the given position ⟨[*x*](#center_x),[*y*](#center_y)⟩.
 This force modifies the positions of nodes on each application; it does not modify velocities, as doing so would typically cause the nodes to overshoot and oscillate around the desired center.
-This force helps keeps nodes in the center of the viewport, and unlike the [positioning force](#positioning), it does not distort their relative positions.
+This force helps keep nodes in the center of the viewport, and unlike the [positioning force](#positioning), it does not distort their relative positions.

 <a name="forceCenter" href="#forceCenter">#</a> d3.<b>forceCenter</b>([<i>x</i>, <i>y</i>]) · [Source](https://github.com/d3/d3-force/blob/master/src/center.js)